John Litchfield (politician): Naval advancement

-In 1929, Litchfield was posted to the Yangtze River and won permission to travel via the Trans-Siberian Railway.
+In 1929, Litchfield was posted to the Yangtze River and obtained permission to travel via the Trans-Siberian Railway.
 He stopped off in Moscow to see the sights and when he photographed the Kremlin, was detained by the OGPU as a suspected spy.
 Litchfield was an enthusiastic photographer, both still and cine, and his footage of naval operations is valued by historians.
 The 1930s saw him stationed in Palestine commanding armoured cars and trains on the land, and trying to stop Arab terrorists.
 He was mentioned in dispatches for his work there.

 Wartime service

 During the Second World War, Litchfield served on HMS Norfolk on the Russian Convoys and aided the Allied landings in North Africa.
 Later in the war he moved to headquarters, planning for D-Day; he was awarded the OBE for his work.
 He became deputy director of Naval Intelligence from 1949 to 1950 and commanded HMS Vanguard, the Navy's last battleship from 21 December 1951 until 18 January 1953.
 The ship was due to take the King and Queen to South Africa in 1952 but the King's death forced the cancellation of the trip.